mistermicheels/markdown-notes-tree/README.md

     -   Example: `markdown-notes-tree --ignore **/CONTRIBUTING.md`
     -   Example: `markdown-notes-tree --ignore CONTRIBUTING.md --ignore sub1/CONTRIBUTING.md`
     -   Example: `markdown-notes-tree --ignore exclude-this-folder`
+-   `--includeAllDirectoriesByDefault`: Include all directories by default (don't apply the default ignored folders listed above).
+It is recommended to combine this with an ignore for `node_modules`, unless you have good reasons to include that one.
+    -   Example: `markdown-notes-tree --includeAllDirectoriesByDefault --ignore node_modules`
 -   `--linkToSubdirectoryReadme`: When linking to a subdirectory, link directly to its `README.md` file.
 Note that this assumes that each subdirectory will actually have a `README.md` file.
 By default, the tool generates these automatically.
     -   Example: `markdown-notes-tree --linkToSubdirectoryReadme`
 -   `--noSubdirectoryTrees`: Don't write `README.md` files to subdirectories.
 Any existing `README.md` files in subdirectories will be ignored.